Spring A-C

 Botanical Family: Liliaceae

-Foliage: Linear to 15cm long x 1.5-5cm w with hairy margins, tapering to a point, in a basal tuft that dies off in summer.
+Foliage: The 2 to 6 linear leaves are 5 to 15cm long by 1.5 to 5cm wide with hairy margins and tapering to a point.
+They grow in a basal tuft that dies off in summer.

-Habitat/distribution: Moist sand or peaty heaths or light forest from sea level to 200m in the NW, NE, Midlands and SE.
-Also WA, SA, Vic, Qld.
+Habitat/distribution: This species typically grows in moist sand in peaty heaths or light forest from sea level to 200m in the north west, north east, midlands and south east of the State.
+It is also indigenous in WA, SA, Vic and Qld.

-Other notes: Apparently short lived in cultivation in well drained, part sun areas.
-The only Chamaescilla species in Tasmania.
+Other notes: This pretty small tufting plant may be grown in moist, well drained, part sun areas.
+However, apparently it is short lived in cultivation.
+This is the only Chamaescilla species in Tasmania.

 Chrysocephalum apiculatum